How to find us

 From Hotel Christian IV

 By Bus: Leaving Hotel Christian IV, turn left and walk to Kronprinssegade.
 Turn left and walk along Kronprinsessegade until Gothersgade.
 Here you can take bus 350S direction Husum Torv to Nørreport Station (just one stop) or you can turn right at Gothersgade and walk along with it to Nørreport Station (a 5 min. walk).
-Now see directions above.
+Now see the directions above.

 Walking (around 30 min): See map above.
 Go through Kongens Have (which is labelled "Rosenborg Have" on the map) to Sølvtorvet and follow Sølvgade, then Fredensbro, Fredensgade, Tagensvej and Nørre Allé to HCØ.

 From 9 Små Hjem